Validated by Pearson.

 Assessment for each unit takes place using a mix of methods including; essays, reports, presentations, exams and research projects.
 There will be up to two assignments in each unit and assessments will be spread over the year.

 32 UCAS tariff points.
-Level 3 qualification in a relevant subject A Levels.
+Level 3 qualification in a relevant subject or A Levels.
 Applicants with significant relevant prior learning and experience may be considered.

 The course will run in college term times and will last 1 academic year (30 Weeks).